The Present Day

 "Seems like we both have impeccable taste."
-He explained, munching his way through a plateful of the Mr. Kipling's iced fancies that Edna only normally partook of on Sunday afternoons.
+He said, munching his way through a plateful of Mr Kipling's iced fancies that Edna only normally partook of on Sunday afternoons.

-She showed him round the rest of the bungalow; they both laughed when they discovered they had selected identical bathroom suites too.
+She showed him around the rest of the bungalow; they both laughed when they discovered they had selected identical bathroom suites too.

 It was inevitable that their little tete-a-tete would eventually come round to the subject of his win.